-The Constellation Center for Equity in Computing at Georgia Tech is forming VOICES - Voices of Innovative Compassionate Experts in Society, an alliance of forward thinking, transformational and compassionate experts with the goal of laying out a rigorous agenda to shine a brighter spotlight on the negligence of lifting our poor communities, and the lack of equitable access to upward mobility and quality education and healthcare.
-In this time of crisis, it is clear that computer science education is only part of the solution.
-The Center is calling for diverse subject matter experts, researchers, industry volunteers, and any educator interested in participating.
+Brought to you by the Constellations Center for Equity in Computing at Georgia Tech, Voices of Innovative Compassionate Experts in Society (VOICES) features raw, authentic conversations from experts on social justice issues facing American society.
+These conversations aim to shine a brighter spotlight on the negligence of lifting our poor communities, and the lack of equitable access to upward mobility and quality education and healthcare.
+While as a center we primarily focus on computer science education, it is clear in this time of crisis that computer science education is only part of the solution.

 Latest VOICES Episodes

 Stephanie Rodriguez Discusses the Challenges Women and Minorities Face in STEM Careers

 To kick off the series, Constellations director of innovation and educational leadership Lien Diaz spoke with Stephanie Rodriguez, vice president of policy and engagement at AnitaB.org.
 Together, the women explored the current landscape of careers in science, technology, engineering, and math (STEM) for women and minorities, what challenges these groups are facing when it comes to upward mobility and income inequality, and what AnitaB.org is doing to help close these gaps.
 With a background in immunology and policy, Rodriguez brought a unique perspective when discussing the impact of Covid-19 on the tech workforce, education systems, and the 2020 election.